clairemoorecantwell/learnLexicalConstraints/readme.md

 `UR` also has the following attributes:

-**candidates:** A list containing objects of the class `candidate`
+**candidates:** A list containing objects of the class `candidate`.
+This has to be populated after the UR object is created.

 **probDenom:** This is for calculating MaxEnt probability for candidates of this input.
 It's just the denominator for that calculation: sum(e^(-H))

 **predProbsList:** List of each candidate's predicted probability, `predictedProb`, for use in sampling

-**obsProbList:** List of each candidates observed probability, `observedProb`, for use in sampling
+**obsProbList:** List of each candidate's observed probability, `observedProb`, for use in sampling

 **lastSeen:** For use in online learning, this is a tag that notes when the UR was last sampled.
-It's used for decaying the lexically-specific constraints
+It's used for decaying the lexically-specific constraints.

+**nSeen:** For use in online learning, this is a tag that notes how many times the UR has been sampled.
+For now, it's just for use in analyzing the learning process after the fact - it's not used during learning

+**probableCandidates:** a list of all the candidates with observed probabilities greater than 5%, or 0.05

 `UR` also has the following methods:

-`addCandidate(cand)` adds a candidate to the list of candidates
+`addCandidate(cand)` adds a candidate object to the list of candidates

+`getProbableCandidates()` fills *probableCandidates* with the surface forms of all candidates whith observed probabilities greater than 5%.
+This can be seen to approximate a Bayesian "Highest Density Interval" or "Credible Interval" of output candidates.

-`decayLexC(t,decayRate,decayType='linear')` Decays the lexical constraints according to how much time has passed since the UR was observed.
+`decayLexC(t,decayRate,decayType='linear')` Decays the lexical constraints according to how much time has passed since the UR was last observed.
 The `decayRate` is a parameter defining how much they decay by.
-If it's 0, they won't decay at all.  `decayType` can be `linear` or `logarithmic`.
-If `linear`, the lexical constraint weights will decay according to the equation: *new_weight = old_weight - (t-`lastSeen`) X decayRate*, and if the weight decays to or below zero, the lexical constraint will get removed.
-If decay is set to `logarithmic`, the weights will decay according to *new_weight = old_weight - (t-lastSeen)^decayRate*.
-Once again, if it gets to or below zero the constraint will get removed.
+If it's 0, they won't decay at all.
+The lexical constraint weights will decay according to the equation: *new_weight = old_weight - (t-`lastSeen`) X decayRate*, and if the weight decays to or below zero, the lexical constraint will get removed.
+Note that there's a parameter `decayType` for which the only supported value is currently `linear`.
+That's because there's probably a better way to decay, but a previously implemented `logarithmic` decay actually made no sense, and is now commented out.
+So this is work in progress here, but I've left a slot for the future work to go in.

 `checkViolationLength()` checks if all the violation vectors of the candidates are the same length ** Not written yet**